Last updated on May 7th, 2018

 Tourism Policy of Bhutan

-Tourism is one of the highest revenue generating sectors.
+Tourism is one of the highest revenue generating sectors of the country.
 Yet Bhutan government is reluctant to develop tourism to its highest earning capacity.
-Its principal tourism policy is ‘High Value, Low Volume’.
+Its principal tourism policy is ‘High Value, Low Impact’.

-Bhutan government don’t want to earn from it at an expense.
+Bhutan government don’t want to earn from it at huge cost.
 Because they don’t want tourism to be a cause of cultures and environment deterioration.

 No Independent Travel